babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Administration.rst

 .. compound:: **Currency**

-* Choose your symbol displayed on each monetary boxe
+* Choose your symbol displayed on each monetary box

 .. compound:: **Currency position for cost display**

-* Symbol sets  before or after each monetary boxe
+* Symbol sets  before or after each monetary box

 Default values for user parameters
 ==================================